Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 • You'll need to buy extra RCA cables for each connection.

-CHECK PRICE: AMAZON CHECK PRICE: WALMART
+BUY AT AMAZON CHECK PRICE: WALMART

 All you need to do is connect the single male RCA to your coaxial audio output.
 You then have two female RCA connections to send audio into the inputs of your two devices.

-Can You Convert Coaxial Digital Audio to RCA Analog Stereo?
+Converting Coaxial Digital to Analog Audio

 So, here’s the thing.
-You have a digital coaxial output on your Blu-ray player – however, you only have stereo RCA inputs on your amplifier.
+You have a digital coaxial output on your Blu-ray player.
+However, you only have stereo RCA inputs on your amplifier.

 How will you hear the audio from your movie on your speakers?